 The relationships in a person’s life while living with dementia can play a huge role and shape their entire experience.

-Creating positive memories are crucial, regardless of physical and mental ability.
+Creating positive memories is crucial, regardless of physical and mental ability.
 Alzheimers.org promote personal relationship building by treating them as an individual and focus on promoting their well-being and meeting their needs.

 Alternative therapies and activities